|Offered at: $3,750,000||Bedrooms: 4||Bathrooms: 4|

 Glass-transommed French doors lead to the back piazza, a butler’s pantry and coat room, and a newly-renovated gourmet kitchen.
 It is sleek and clean with a Thermador Professional gas range with grill surface and a large breakfast island.
 Behind this is an informal living room with a powder room, storage and back staircase all concealed behind a wall of cabinets.
 This space could also be used for an eat-in kitchen.

 A Santo Domingo mahogany staircase leads to the second floor, which functions as a complete owners’ suite.
-Its layout that mirrors the first floor.
+Its layout mirrors that of the first floor.
 A den/office/family room has walkout windows to an iron balcony on the front of the house as well as the piazza.
-It’s dark wood chair rail, windows and doors lend a masculine feel that nicely complements the serene and claiming master bedroom with white woodwork.
+Its dark wood chair rail, windows and doors lend a masculine feel that nicely complements the serene and claiming master bedroom with white woodwork.
 Both rooms feature fireplaces.
 Catch the breezes that the single house was designed for from the French doors that open to the piazza.
 A full wall of closets/storage connects the bright master bath to a laundry room and sitting room at the back of the house.
 With an en-suite 3/4 bath, it could be easily be a dressing room, additional bedroom or the perfect nursery.

 Two large, sun-filled bedrooms with high ceilings comprise the third floor.
 A 3/4 bath is in the hall and the back bedroom connects a full bath with claw foot tub and two walk-in closets.
 It could function as a second master suite.
 This level affords a bird’s-eye view of some of the most impressive homes on King Street, including the Miles Brewton and Patrick O’Donnell Houses just across the street.